angarag/CS523_BDT/README.md

 Please see the pom file for the version details.

-Project parts & the breakdown structure of the program:
+## Project parts & the breakdown structure of the program:

-Part number

 The related sub-programs & Interfaces